Philosophy & Religious Studies

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in philosophy and religious studies have a median salary of $26,200 during the early years of their career.
-During this timeframe, most salaries fell between $23,800 (25th percentile) and $30,400 (75th percentile).
+The median starting salary of students who graduated in 2017-2019 with a bachelor’s degree in philosophy and religious studies was $28,426 per year.
+These stats come from the U.S. Department of Education.
+During this timeframe, most salaries fell between $25,073 (25th percentile) and $33,299 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in philosophy and religious studies, it does not mean that they are working in a job related to their degree.